sharetribe/just-enough-git/README.md

 git push --force
 ```

 And that's it!
-Now you have resolved a merge conflict. `edit-description` is now ready to be merged to master.
+You just resolved a merge conflict. `edit-description` is now ready to be merged to master.
 Your repository looks now like this:

 ![6](diagrams/6.png)